parubok/multiline-label/README.md

 The label implements `javax.swing.Scrollable` interface to support scrolling.
 By default, up to 20 lines will be displayed without vertical scroll bar.
 See `MultilineLabel.setPreferredViewportLineCount`.

-The `MultilineLabel` class provides a number of static methods to support text painting on components other than the `MultilineLabel`.
+The `MultilineLabel` class provides a number of static methods to support multiline text painting on components other than the `MultilineLabel`.
 For example, `MultilineLabel.calculatePreferredSize` method.

 Example:
 ```java